 Subject Leader: Ms N Watson

-Students make good progress in History.
+Students make very good progress in History.

 Students’ Views and Attitudes

-Students are very positive about History and say that they enjoy their lessons.
+Students are very positive about History and they enjoy their lessons.

 Enrichment and Intervention

 The GCSE is taught to an increasingly broad ability range and the History department has developed their curriculum and approach to ensure all students can access and understand complex historical subject matter irrespective of their ability.